rapidsai/cudf/docs/cudf/source/user_guide/io/io.md

     configuration check, and will error out if GDS requirements are not met.
 The only exceptional case is that if the system does not support files being opened with the `O_DIRECT` flag, the GDS compatibility mode will be used.
-- "OFF": Completely disable GDS use.
+- "OFF": Completely disable GDS and kvikIO use.

 If no value is set, behavior will be the same as the "KVIKIO" option.